EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 Next step is to configure our `DbContext` class so that it includes the new tables that we need from the Identity library.
 So let's go to `VehicleQuotes/Data/VehicleQuotesContext.cs` and update it to do so:

-We need to include these new `using` statements at the top of the file so that we have access to the classes that we need from the Nuget packages we just installed:
+We need to include these new `using` statements at the top of the file so that we have access to the classes that we need from the NuGet packages we just installed:

 ```csharp
 using Microsoft.AspNetCore.Identity;